How to Perform a Brand Audit in 9 Simple Steps

 All of your goals—not just revenue—are relevant to your brand’s success.
 They work together to help you build the business you wanted to create when you started.

-For example, one goal may be to donate part of revenue to a good cause.
+For example, one goal may be to donate part of business revenue to a good cause.
 Or maybe you want to hire new employees by year-end.
 Expansion is another common goal.

 Whatever they are, assess your goals to determine if they still make sense.
 Is it time to adjust, refocus, or drop one altogether?